 The first step would be to estimate how much water rate revenue will be generated by an EDU.
 Since the majority of rate revenue is tied to volume-based rates, a consistent per-EDU estimate relying on the number and type of meters is possible by multiplying the volume consumed by the average single-family dwelling (annual average in gallons per day) by the average annual rate revenue per gallon of water sold to obtain an average annual rate revenue per EDU amount.
 The next step would be to calculate an estimate of the percentage of total rate revenue that goes towards paying debt service for capital improvements of the types included in the impact fee program.
-That percentage of total rate revenue can then be multiplied by the average annual rate revenue per EDU amount to obtain an estimate of how much rate revenue from any given EDU is used to fund capital improvements of the type included in the water impact fee plans, on an annual basis.
-The final step would be to take this estimate of annual rate revenue devoted to growth-related water and wastewater expenditures, and then multiply it by some number of future years and then discount it back to current values using a net present value calculation.
+That percentage of total rate revenue can then be multiplied by the average annual rate revenue per EDU amount to obtain an estimate of how much rate revenue from any given EDU is used to fund capital improvements of the type included in the impact fee poll and to take this estimate of annual rate revenue devoted to growth-related water and wastewater expenditures, and then multiply it by some number of future years and then discount it back to current values using a net present value calculation.